senorGPT/CTF_crackmes.one/Biglsim04 - puzzle/Biglsim04 - puzzle - Solution.md

 ![image-20251211014415363](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251211014415363.png)

 This function appears to loop until `RBX == RDI`, at which point it calls the seeding function that uses `GetTickCount64`.
-What exactly `RDI` is I am unaware of yet.
+What exactly `RDI` is I am unaware of.

 #### 6.1.4 Switching my approach

 I'm starting to think that a lot of functions might have been imported and never used *OR* just imported as red-herrings.
-This has caused me to search in unnecessary areas instead of trying to track down any anti-debugging logic.
+This has caused me to search in unnecessary areas trying to track down any anti-debugging logic instead of focusing on finding the flag.
 I will switch gears to attempt to find the flag and see if I trip up any anti-debug code along the way.